 Nvidia Shield Tablet K1 Android 7 Nougat, $200

 The Nvidia Shield Tablet family is on Android 7 Nougat with reasonably up to date security patches.
-The CPU and CPU are more than powerful enough for the games I have tried on it.
-Dual-window capability of Android 7 Nougat is a killer feature, especially suited to the large tablet screen.
+Lineage OS 14.1 is available for Nvidia Shield Tablet.
+The CPU and GPU are more than powerful enough for the games I have tried on the Nvidia Shield Tablet.
+The dual-window capability of Android 7 Nougat is a killer feature, especially suited to the large tablet screen.
 Watch YouTube while answering email, browsing the web, or just about any other dual-window combination on Android 7 Nougat.

 When used in the home/home office intermittently, the battery lasts a few days between recharges.
 If 6-hour idle auto power-off is used, a few weeks of battery life are typical.

-Wifi performance is excellent, no issues with crashing or overheating.
+Wifi performance is excellent on 2.4 GHz and 5 GHz, no issues with crashing or overheating.